-MGMT303 - International Business Management 3 Credits
+MGMT303 - International Business Management

-This course presents a survey international business management in the of the increasing economic context interdependence of nations.
-Theories of international business are examined in with conjunction strategic planning, intercultural factors, foreign management techniques, and political risk analysis.
+This course presents a survey of international business management in the of the increasing economic context interdependence of nations.
+Theories of international business are examined in conjunction with strategic planning, intercultural factors, foreign management techniques, and political risk analysis.
 The activities of multinational enterprises in home and host countries are also examined.